gregid/standard-resource/docs/resources/type.md

 ### Schemas

 Typically, resources of the same type share a similar structure.
-You can define a [schema](../glossary.md#schema) that allows you to specify this structure for of each type of resource.
+You can define a [schema](../glossary.md#schema) that allows you to specify this structure for each of your resource types.

 By defining a schema, you can use more features of Standard Resource, and they can also be helpful in preventing certain kinds of errors.